ilshad/layout/README.md

 ## Hiccup example

-Hiccup is just working well:
+Hiccup is just working well, both on layout or handler site.
+Compose Compojure, Hiccup, etc, what how you like.

 ```clojure
 (defn layout-template